zachdini/betterspace_documentation/README.md

 Once the pilot finishes, we send an email to all the participants with the instructions on how to log in.
 We provide the custom url usually in the format `company_name.betterspace.uk`.

 ### Step 3: Sign up
+Participants sign uo, receive a confirmation email and then they log in.
+Once logged in they have to go through a wellbeing assessment.
+This step functions as a way to:
+- provide a piece of literature around the mental health and the six pillars of wellbeing
+- let people spend 10 minutes of self reflection about their health
+- collect data on the users and feed the recommendation algorithm
+- collect data and review the directory creation

 ### Step 4: Pilot

 ### Step 5: Results